-The level of public good that voters anticipate is based on their subjective beliefs about (a) the extent of the shock and (b) the effectiveness of the policy, such that \tilde{g} can differ from g^{26} .
+The level of public good that voters anticipate is based on their subjective beliefs about (a) the likelihood of the shock and (b) the expected effectiveness of the policy, such that \tilde{g} can differ from g.13 abatement function as $f_2(P) = 1 - exp(-\lambda P)$.
+Combining these expressions into the production function and simplifying yields Equation 1.
+Similar specifications have been used in a long-standing plague control literature on the optimal use of pesticides (e.g., Talpaz and Borosh, 1974; Lichtenberg and Zilberman, 1986; Hall and Moffitt, 2002).

-With respect to (a), voters believe that the shock will happen with probability $0 \le p \le 1$.
-Only when p = 1 do voters believe that the full potential of the shock (ψ) will materialize.27 Indeed, opinion surveys suggest that many Brazilian respondents doubted the gravity of the threat at the beginning of the pandemic, when the exposure to COVID-19 deaths was low, and that this perception shifted as the first wave progressed (Ipsos, 2020).
-We will thus consider the behavior of politicians for different levels of p.
+With respect to (a), voters believe that the shock will happen with probability $0 \le p \le 1$, such that $p\psi$ captures how severe voters believe the shock will be.
+Only when p=1 do voters believe that the full potential of the shock (ψ) will materialize.14